nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Therapy/Session 1.md

 - Started sessions with Happitude Studio with Shrishti Dhupar
-- The sessions are online, so I will be recording it from the next time
+- The sessions are online, so I will be recording it from the next time.
+Also need to reformat this note